: Pros and Cons

-An annual fee of $695 for the primary cardholder and $175 for additional cards prompts most individuals to evaluate the card carefully.
+An annual fee of for the primary cardholder and $175 for additional cards prompts most individuals to evaluate the card carefully.
 If you’ve recently been approved for the card and want to know more about it, congrats.
 If you’re considering applying and asking yourself, “Is an American Express Platinum worth it?”, it all depends on how much you’ll use all the cardmember benefits.
-Start this American Express Platinum review with some of the most important pros and cons.
+Let’s start this American Express Platinum review, with some of the most important pros and cons.

 - Generous welcome offer